- The Convention on the Rights of Persons with Disabilities>>

 CRPD Outreach and Advovacy

-USICD is conducting a variety of outreach and education activities to raise awareness and knowledge of human rights in general and the Convention on the Rights of Persons with Disabilities (CRPD) specifically.
-To learn more please visit our CRPD Outreach and Education page here.
+USICD has conducted a variety of outreach and education activities to raise awareness and knowledge of human rights in general and the Convention on the Rights of Persons with Disabilities (CRPD) specifically.
+To learn more about our past activities please visit our CRPD Outreach and Education page here.

 USICD is a leading voice in advocating for United States ratification of the Convention on the Rights of Persons with Disabilities.
 Learn how we are working with advocates around America to raise awareness and understanding of this important treaty.
 To learn more please visit our CRPD Ratification Advocacy page here.